 Read our 2014 Report Card for Bachmann.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bachmann is shown as a purple triangle. (analysis methodology)
+Bachmann is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bachmann was the primary sponsor of 1 bill that was enacted:

 - H.R.
 43 (113th): To designate the facility of the United States Postal Service located at 14 Red River Avenue North in Cold Spring, Minnesota, as the “Officer Tommy Decker Memorial ...

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Bachmann sponsored bills primarily in these issue areas: